django/deps/draft/0007-official-projects.rst

 Notably, it does not need to be a maintainer of the existing project that starts this process, but a proposed project will need an implementation team willing to work with it once it is adopted to make it past the next step.
+If it is not the existing maintenance team, they should still be in agreement (if the project is not abandoned).

 To even be considered for adoption into Django, the project must have a compatible open-source license, ideally the BSD three-clause license which